CodeupClassroom/redwood_web_exercises/README.md

 * If a form element is `disabled` then is not sent to the server either
 * If a form element is `readonly` it is sent to the server anyway
 * A form element without a `name` is not sent to the server

+## CSS

+* One more service for images https://placeholder.com/
+* Check if the feature you want to use is supported by browsers https://caniuse.com/
+* Font families
+    * Serif
+    * Sans serif
+    * Monospace
+* Using Google fonts
+    * Select a font
+    * Add a link element in your HTML pointing to teh font you selected